magland/ephys_nlm/README.tex.md

 ![screenshot1](doc/screenshot1.png)

+## License

+Apache-2.0 -- We request that you acknowledge the original authors in any derivative work.

 ## Authors

-Jeremy Magland, Center for Computational Mathematics, Flatiron Institute
+Jeremy Magland, Center for Computational Mathematics (CCM), Flatiron Institute

+## Acknowledgments

+Alex Barnett, James Jun, and members of CCM for many useful discussions